 - For a more detailed list of acceptable IDs

-A voter who does not bring an acceptable photo ID to the polls will be offered a provisional ballot.
+A voter who does not bring an acceptable ID to the polls or does not sign an ID Confirmation Statement will be offered a provisional ballot.

 Provisional Ballot Process for Voters Who Arrive Without Identification

-A voter who arrives at the polling place without an acceptable form of photo identification will be given the opportunity to vote a provisional ballot.
-After completing the provisional ballot, the individual voting will be given written instructions from the election officials on how to submit a copy of his/her identification so that his/her vote can be counted.
+A voter who arrives at the polling place without an acceptable form of identification or who refuses to sign an ID Confirmation Statement, will be given the opportunity to vote a provisional ballot.
+After completing the provisional ballot, the individual voting will be given written instructions from the election officials on how to submit a copy of his/her identification or sign and submit an ID Confirmation Statement so that his/her vote can be counted.

-A voter will have until noon on the Friday following the election to deliver a copy of the identification to the local electoral board.
-Voters may submit a copy of their ID via fax, email, in-person submission, or through USPS or commercial delivery service.
-Please note that the copy of the ID must be delivered to the electoral board by noon on the Friday following the election, or the provisional ballot cannot be counted.
-A Friday postmark will not be sufficient if the copy of the ID is not delivered to the electoral board by noon on Friday.
+A voter will have until noon on the Friday following the election to deliver a copy of the identification or sign and submit an ID Confirmation Statement to the local electoral board.
+Voters may submit a copy of their ID of ID Confirmation Statement via fax, email, in-person submission, or through USPS or commercial delivery service.
+Please note that the copy of the ID or signed ID Confirmation Statement must be delivered to the electoral board by noon on the Friday following the election, or the provisional ballot cannot be counted.
+A Friday postmark will not be sufficient if either of these are not delivered to the electoral board by noon on Friday.

-The written notice given to the voter will provide the necessary information, including email, fax, and address where the ID should be delivered.
+The written notice given to the voter will provide the necessary information, including email, fax, and address where the ID or ID Confirmation Statement should be delivered.